-Queries about contributing content for future issues.
+Please send us queries about contributing content for future issues.
 We do accept Indigenous language submissions on a case-by-case basis.
 We also welcome queries for content for our blog on an ongoing basis.
+If you want to promote an event, please post it on our Facebook Page.

 A committee of writers, advisors, and the editor meet and decide the content and list of artists to be profiled.
 First American Art Magazine is committed to presenting Indigenous art of the Americas from an Indigenous perspective.
 This means that the overwhelming majority of our content has been and will continue to be written by Indigenous American writers.
 Non-Native writers do contribute to the magazine—they are selected based on their decades of commitment and study of art of Indigenous peoples of the Americas and active engagement in Native communities.